calvinalkan/better-wordpress-hooks/README.md

 ## TO-DO

 - Move the documentation to a dedicated site.
+- Add option to specify a custom error message when someone tries to remove an unremovable listener.
 - Improve grammar and spelling of README.md ( I'm German ) - **pull requests are very welcome.**

 ## Contributing